 - The Sea Duck was originally intended as a vehicle for Launchpad McQuack for his own cargo service in an unused story idea for DuckTales (1987).

 - Phil Harris was apparently to reprise his role as Baloo and had even recorded some lines, but the producers felt his voice had aged too much by that point (though conflicting reports from others present have argued that it had more to do with Harris being too expensive for a weekly series) and he was replaced by soundalike Ed Gilbert.

 - In the writers' bible, Shere Khan was named "Mr. Downs", and Don Karnage was named "Anthrax" (and wore no pants).
 Also, Spigot and Dunder were originally designed as cats.

-- Kit was originally supposed to be Rebecca's son, looking for a father figure and finding one in Baloo.
-This actually makes sense and explains why Kit does bear a certain resemblance to Rebecca and the sibling-like relationship with Molly.
+- Kit was originally supposed to be Rebecca's son, looking for a father figure and finding one in Baloo, which would explain why he bears (hehe) a certain resemblance to Rebecca and has a sibling-like relationship with Molly.

 - The Wiki Rule: Has a wiki here.

 - Don Rosa wrote "It Came from Beneath the Sea Duck" and "I Only Have Ice for You".